SciKit-Surgery/scikit-surgerytf/README.rst

 out of the box, with just a ```pip install```, rather than a new user having to re-implement stuff, or struggle to get someone else's code running.
-Researchers can commit their research to this repository, or use the `PythonTemplate`_ to generate their own project, and put it therein.
+Researchers can commit their research to this repository, or use the `PythonTemplate`_ to generate their own project as a home for their new world-beating algorithm!

 Features
 ----------